spookyQubit/BehavioralCloning/writeup.md

 Some sample center images (without any processing) which form the input to our model with their corresponding steering angles:
 ![alt text][image1]

-In order to visualize the additional features available in the data, we plot below the histogram of the brake/speed/steerirng and throttle.
+In order to visualize the additional features available in the data, we plot below the histogram of brake/speed/steerirng and throttle.
 Only steering is what our model needs to predict.
 ![alt text][image2]
-It is clear from looking at the above figure that the data is highle un-balanced, with most of the data points corresponding to steering angle being zero.
-These statistics are for images before augmentation.
+It is clear from looking at the above figure that the data is highly un-balanced, with most of the data points corresponding to steering angle being zero.
+These statistics are for images after augmentation.
 Before augmentation, the unbalance was even more and particular emphasis was given to increas the spread of steering angle distribution by collecting additional data to include scenarios where the car recovers from the edge by taking sharp turns.

 **The preprocesed images**
-In order to help the model learn relevant features and not something which can possibly be useful for the task at hand certain pre-processing was done before the model was fed to the initial layer of the neural-network.
-There were many pre-processing steps which were experimented with but the ones which were used are:
+In order to help the model learn relevant features and not something which possibly cannot be useful for the task at hand, certain pre-processing was done before the model was fed to the initial layer of the neural-network.
+There were many pre-processing steps which were experimented with but the ones which were finally used are:
  * Cropping the image
  * Converting the image to grey scale
  * Histogram Equalizing